thrushlang/.github/profile/README.md

 *With the Compiler...*

-> thrushc --backend "Backend Compiler PATH (LLVM && Clang Binaries)" --executable --static main.th && ./main
+> thrushc --executable --static main.th && ./main

 *In another way ...* (**Coming Soon**)